How Is Robotic Process Automation Changing HR And Recruitment

 What processes can you entrust to recruiting automation bots?
 Here is an incomplete list of possible uses of RPA in HR processes:

-- Preparation of expense reports.
-When generating a report on travel expenses, the bot is able to undertake the technical collection of documents and receipts from the folder, enter them into the accounting system and monitor compliance with corporate policies using various sources (for example, obtain currency rates from the Central Bank website);
+Preparation of expense reports.
+When generating an essay on travel expenses, the bot can undertake the technical collection of documents and receipts from the folder, enter them into the accounting system and monitor compliance with corporate policies using various sources (for example, obtain currency rates from the Central Bank website);

 Benefits of Robotic Process Automation in HR and recruitment